NCEA Level 2 Engineering

 Teacher in Charge: Mr P. Kemsley Smith

 This course caters for students interested in a future in the engineering and automotive industry.
-Students will earn nationally recognised engineering and automotive unit standards, while developing a range of creative and practical skills.
+Students will earn nationally recognized engineering and automotive unit standards, while developing a range of creative and practical skills.

 Recommended Prior Learning